alexbonine/zoom.js/README.md

 Has no jQuery or Bootstrap dependencies.

-This is a port of the original version by @fat: <https://github.com/fat/zoom.js>.
+This is a port of the original version by @fat: <https://github.com/fat/zoom.js> and a fork by @nishanths: <https://github.com/nishanths/zoom.js>.

+It adds the ability to zoom in on div elements as well as to show more text when the div is zoomed in.

 ## Usage

-You can use zoom.js directly as a script, or install via [npm](https://www.npmjs.com/package/@nishanths/zoom.js).
+You can use zoom.js directly as a script, or install via [npm](https://www.npmjs.com/package/@alexbonine/zoom.js).

 ### Direct